2019 MLS Roster Composition

-Any player who meets the requirements to qualify as a Homegrown Player as a member of an MLS club academy, either in the U.S. or Canada, or has met similar requirements as a member of a Canadian Approved Youth Club+, will count as a domestic player (i.e., he will not occupy an international spot) on both U.S. and Canadian club rosters provided that:
+Any player who meets the requirements to qualify as a Homegrown Player as a member of an MLS club academy, either in the U.S. or Canada, or has met similar requirements as a member of a Canadian Approved Youth Club+ , will count as a domestic player (i.e., he will not occupy an international roster slot) on both U.S. and Canadian club rosters provided that:

-- The player became a member of an MLS club academy, either in the U.S. or Canada, or a Canadian Approved Youth Club in the year prior to the year in which he turns 16;
+- the player became a member of an MLS club academy, either in the U.S. or Canada, or a Canadian Approved Youth Club in the year prior to the year in which he turns 16; and

-- AND the player signs his first professional contract with MLS or an MLS club's USL affiliate.
+- the player signs his first professional contract with MLS or an MLS club's USL affiliate.

-- Canada-based Clubs: Any Player who does not qualify as a U.S. Domestic Player or a Canadian Domestic Player shall be considered an International Player, and must occupy an international slot on a Canadian Club's Roster.
+- Canada-based clubs: Any player who does not qualify as a U.S. Domestic Player or a Canadian Domestic Player shall be considered an International Player, and must occupy an international roster slot on a Canadian club's roster.

 Players signed through the Homegrown Player mechanism (see below in Player Acquisition Mechanisms) will receive the designation of “Homegrown Player” on a club’s roster.

-- There is no limit to the number of Homegrown Players a club may sign in a given year.
+- There is no limit to the number of Homegrown Players a club may sign in any given year.

-- Homegrown Players may occupy a spot on the Senior, Supplemental, or Reserve Roster.
+- Homegrown Players may occupy a slot on the Senior, Supplemental or Reserve Roster.

 Generation adidas & Generation adidas Canada

-Generation adidas and Generation adidas Canada are joint programs between MLS and adidas that are dedicated to developing exceptional domestic talent in a professional environment.
-Each year, a handful of top domestic collegiate underclassmen and youth national team players are signed by the league with the majority of such players entering the league through the SuperDraft.
-In the case that a player were to join the league during the regular season, he would be put through Waivers or enter through the Allocation Process (if on the Allocation Ranking List).
-Until a player graduates from the program, Generation adidas players are on a club's Supplemental Roster and are not charged against the team's salary budget.
+Generation adidas and Generation adidas Canada are joint programs between MLS and adidas that are dedicated to developing exceptional talent in a professional environment.
+Each year, a handful of top collegiate underclassmen and youth national team players are signed by the League with the majority of such players entering the League through the MLS SuperDraft.
+In the case that a player was to join the League during the regular season, he would be put through Waivers or enter through the Allocation Process (if on the Allocation Ranking List).
+Until a player graduates from the program, Generation adidas players are on a club's Supplemental Roster and are not charged against the club's Salary Budget.

 The Designated Player Rule allows clubs to acquire up to three players whose total compensation and acquisition costs exceed the Maximum Salary Budget Charge, with the club bearing financial responsibility for the amount of compensation above each player's Salary Budget Charge.
 Designated Players may be new players signed to MLS via the Allocation Ranking List, Discovery Process or can be re-signed existing players on a club's roster.